embecosm/chiphack/tutorials/basic-verilog/source/index.rst

 The Physical Constraints File (1)
 ---------------------------------

-the file `` blackice.pdf`` maps the named top level ports to actual pin numbers on the FPGA:
+The file ``blackice.pcf`` maps the named top level ports to actual pin numbers on the FPGA:

 .. code-block:: text